Frequently asked questions (FAQs)

 How is SNAP eligibility determined?

 Eligibility is based primarily on household income and certain expenses.
 Most applicants will not be asked for proof of money in the bank or other resources.
-Learn more and see if you are eligible with our confidential online calculator.
+Learn more and see if you are eligible by calling The FoodSource Hotline at 1-800-645-8333.

 Expedited benefits mean that you may receive benefits within seven days.
 We suggest you go in person to your local DTA office to apply.